afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing.rst

 * **even numbers of slices** in all directions of the dset FOV; not having this will affect results negatively.

 These properties can be conveyed to the T1w dset at this stage.

+.. note:: This step is quite optional.
+However, if one doesn't align
+          the volumes now, one should still take care that the T1w volume *does* have the above properties before FreeSurfering with ``recon-all``.

 **Proc:** Align the T1w (in "data_proc/SUBJ_001/anat_00/") and align it to the axialized T2w volume (in "data_proc/SUBJ_001/anat_01/"); the